HMS Gannet (1971 shore establishment): HMS Gannet Search and Rescue Flight

-During 2008 to 2011, the SAR flight featured regularly on the Channel 5 documentary series Highland Emergency and BBC's "Countryside Rescue".
-When SAR duties were carried out by 819 NAS, the SAR aircraft and aircrew were filmed as part of the BBC drama series "Rockface" and TV series "Thousand Acres of Sky."
+During 2008 to 2011, the SAR flight featured regularly on the Channel 5 documentary series Highland Emergency and BBC's Countryside Rescue.
+When SAR duties were carried out by 819 NAS, the SAR aircraft and aircrew were filmed as part of the BBC drama series Rockface and Two Thousand Acres of Sky.

 In 2012, there were again 298 call-outs resulting in the rescue of 285 people.

 In 2014, the flight was tasked to 299 call-outs.
 This number made them the second busiest in the UK.
 RAF Valley in Wales was the busiest with 329 jobs.

 In 2015, the final year of dedicated military SAR in the UK, the flight was again the busiest SAR unit with 313 rescues, with its running total being higher at the time of the other units decommissioning earlier.
 It also won the Prince Philip Helicopter Rescue Award in 2015 and 2016.

 As of 1 January 2016, at 9 am, they were replaced by civilians from Bristow Helicopters and HM Coastguard.

 The flight was disbanded on 5 February 2016.